 This also applies to futures in team sports.
 For example, entering the playoffs the Packers were +380 to win the Super Bowl last season, but there is no option for the Packers NOT to win the Super Bowl.

 With betting exchanges, every bet has to have an equal and opposite bet taken by another user.
 So in order for a “yes” bet on a future to have action, a user has to take the other side and back the field.

 The Federal Wire Act of 1961 makes things complicated in the United States because it banned the transmission of gambling information across state lines.
 This makes it hard for the exchanges because they need to be different and separate in each state, so funding enough money for payouts can be a problem.
 Most need to have customers to fund a lot of the market.

 Even though there isn’t currently a big market of betting exchanges for use in the United States right now, they still can be useful to a bettor.

-Betting exchanges have changed betting not only through their own low vig and back/lay concepts, but also forcing sportsbooks to adapt and keep their customers.
-Features such as live betting, cashing out, and mobile betting have gone through the roof thanks to innovative exchanges like Betfair.
+Betting exchanges have changed betting not only through their own low vig and back/lay concepts but also by forcing sportsbooks to adapt and keep their customers.
+Features such as live betting, cashing out and mobile betting have gone through the roof thanks to innovative exchanges like Betfair.

 - No Limits

 - Sportsbooks can limit you once you start winning too much and taking their money.
 With exchanges, they don’t care if you or your opponent wins — it’s the same outcome for them either way.
 For serious bettors who risk very large amounts, this is a huge deal.

 - As explained above, on an exchange every bet needs an equal and opposite bet.
 Betting a horse to win the race requires an opposite bet of that horse NOT to win (any other horse to win) and opens the possibility to bet with the field against an individual outcome.